 Future voluntary premium increases are profitable and are therefore ignored in line with SAP 104.
 In order to ensure appropriate recognition of profit over the life of a contract, no policy is permitted to have an overall negative liability.
+The SDM Cumulus product range is currently valued on a retrospective basis which is based on the value of the unit funds less a fair value adjustment, which introduces a discretionary margin when compared to a prospective (FSV) valuation.
 No other discretionary margins are added.

-21. Retirement benefits obligations
+24. Retirement benefits obligations